altescy/sagemaker-example/README.md

 ./scripts/build_and_push_ecr.sh
 ```

-3. Training a model and deploying the inference endpoint
+3. Train a model and deploy the inference endpoint

 ```
 poetry run python scripts/deploy.py \